awesammcoder/awesammcoder.github.io/tutorials/persistent-storage-using-html5-localstorage.md

-# Persistent Storage using HTML5 localStorage {docsify-ignore-all}
+# Persistent Storage using HTML5 localStorage

-## Persistent Storage
+## Persistent Storage  {docsify-ignore}

 **Persistent storage** is any data storage device that retains data after power to that device is shutoff.
 It is also sometimes referred to as non-volatile storage.